matthugs/liars-and-truth-tellers/README.md

 # Ending remarks

 This is a tool that is intended to speed up solving those liars and truth tellers puzzles.
 However, I *do* suggest you do them yourself and then use this if you want to check your answer.

-By the way, if you want to check if somebody happens to be somebody else, e.g. "Are you the criminal we are looking for, who said you were a liar" then you should directly compare them using the `==` operator, and that *should* work.
-Good luck!